 To date, all of IDX's sales contracts have been denominated in U.S. Dollars, and therefore its revenue is not subject to foreign currency risk.
-Operating expenses are incurred within the United States and are denominated in U.S. Dollars.
+Operating expenses are incurred within the United States and denominated in U.S. Dollars.

-Emerging Growth Company (EGC) Status
+Emerging Growth Company Status

-IDX is an emerging growth company (EGC), as defined in the JOBS Act.
+IDX is an "emerging growth company" (EGC), as defined in the Jumpstart Our Business Startups Act (the "JOBS Act").
 Under the JOBS Act, EGCs can delay adopting new or revised accounting standards applicable to public companies issued after the enactment of the JOBS Act until those standards apply to private companies.
 IDX has elected to use this extended transition period for complying with certain new or revised accounting standards that have different effective dates for public and private companies until the earlier of the date IDX (i) is no longer an EGC or (ii) affirmatively and irrevocably opts out of the extended transition period provided in the JOBS Act.
-As a result, the IDX Consolidated Financial Statements may or may not be comparable to the financial statements of issuers who comply with new or revised accounting pronouncements as of public companies' effective dates.
+As a result, the IDX Condensed Consolidated Financial Statements may or may not be comparable to the financial statements of issuers who comply with public company standards' effective dates.